 Events after the death: from 23:50 to 23:56.

 c) The text:

-The story of the last supper
+The story of the Last Supper

 The prayer of Jesus in the Garden of Gethsemani

-The arresting and the Jewish process
+The arrest and the Jewish trial

-The civil process before Pilate and Herod
+The civil trial before Pilate and Herod

 The sentence, crucifixion and death

 they took hold of a certain Simon, a Cyrenian,